RenneLab/CnR-flow/README.rst

       `Conda`_ / `Bioconda`_ and `Environment Modules <Environment_Modules>`_.

 Dependencies:
+    | In addition to standard local configurations, Nextflow allows handling of
+      dependencies in separated working environments within the same pipeline using `Conda`_ or `Environment Modules <Environment_Modules>`_.
+      **CnR-Flow is pre-configured to acquire and utilize dependencies using conda environments with no additional required setup.**
     | CUT&RUN-Flow utilizes
       `UCSC Genome Browser Tools <faCount>`_ and  `Samtools`_ for reference library preparation,